-This article is an extended version of a previous conference paper [54].
+This article is an extended version of a previous conference paper [14].
 The additional contributions of this article are as follows: (i) We describe the membership management and failure recovery protocol in detail.
 This protocol maintains ACID properties in the case of machine failures and network partitions. (ii) We present the memory management mechanism, which prevents LTMs from memory overflow and reduces the required number of LTMs. (iii) We describe our prototype implementation on top of SimpleDB and discuss the port of CloudTPS to other cloud data services. (iv) We further demonstrate the scalability of our transactional system by evaluating the performance of our prototype implementation on top of SimpleDB in the Amazon Cloud.

-This article is structured as follows.
-Section 2 presents related works and Section 3 describes the system model.
-Section 4 then presents the design of partitioned transaction manager, and shows how to guarantee ACID properties even in the case of server failures and network partitions.
-Section 5 discusses the implementation details of CloudTPS and two optional optimizations for memory management and read-only transactions.
-Finally, Section 6 presents performance evaluation and Section 7 concludes.
+This article is organized as follows.
+Sections 2 presents related work.
+Sections 3 and 4 respectively describe the system model and the system design.
+Section 5 discusses implementation details and two optimizations for memory management and read-only transactions.
+Section 6 presents performance evaluations.
+Section 7 concludes.